Interactions between para-quaternionic and Grassmannian geometry: Almost para /quaternionic structures

 \subsection{Para\-/quaternions}

-The algebra of \textit{para\-/quaternions}, denoted by $\H_s$, is characterized as the unique 4-dimensional real associative algebra with \textit{indefinite} multiplicative norm.
-(Instead of the prefix para-, various synonyms can be found in the literature; split- is probably the most often.)
-Para\-/quaternions are written as $q=a+bi+cj+dk$, where the defining relations are
+The algebra of \textit{para\-/quaternions}, denoted by $\H_s$, is characterized as the unique 4-dimensional real associative algebra with {indefinite} multiplicative norm. \footnote{Instead of the prefix para-, various synonyms can be found in the literature; split- is probably the most often.} Para\-/quaternions are written as $q=a+bi+cj+dk$, for $a,b,c,d\in\R$, with the defining relations